drivendataorg/zamba/docs/docs/predict-tutorial.md

 * They can be in nested directories within the folder.
 * Your videos should all be saved in formats that are suppored by FFmpeg, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
 Any videos that fail a set of FFmpeg checks will be skipped during inference or training.

-Add the path to your video folder with `--data-dir`.
+Add the path to your video folder.
 For example, if your videos are in a folder called `example_vids`:

 === "CLI"
     ```console
     $ zamba predict --data-dir example_vids/
     ```
 === "Python"
     ```python
     predict_config = PredictConfig(data_directory='example_vids/')
     ```